sravi1210/BTP-Research/Code/Other Common Methods/README.md

 	destination edge servers in R can receive the data within the EDD (Edge Data Distribution) time constraint limit of dlimit.

 ## 2. Random
-	This approach randomly selects edge servers	to receive the data from the cloud, which then transmit	the data to other destination edge servers in R, one after another, until all the destination edge servers in R receive the data within the EDD (Edge Data Distribution) time constraint limit of dlimit.
+	This approach randomly selects the edge servers to receive the data from the cloud, which then transmit the data to other destination edge servers in R, one after another, until all the destination edge servers in R receive the data within the EDD (Edge Data Distribution) time constraint limit of dlimit.

 ## 3. EDD-A Algorithm
 	In this approach, we first calculate a Connectivity-oriented Minimum Steiner Tree (CMST) using an O(2) approximation method.
 This method calculates a minimum Steiner Tree having cost at most twice of the optimal